Current as of February 2021 | Download print version (in PDF)

 The law requires that when an organization loses its PBO status it must pay taxes and other debts owed to the state, and fulfill its duties under contracts for the performance of public services on a pro rata basis (Act CLXXV/2011 Section 50).
 If the PBO itself dissolves, the rules governing the specific legal form (as described above) will be considered.

 NPOs in Hungary are generally permitted to engage in all activities which are not prohibited by law and which correspond with the Fundamental Act of Hungary (i.e., the Constitution) (Act CLXXV/2011 Section 3(4)).
-However, a new Act adopted in June 2018 (Act VI/2018 Amending Certain Laws Relating to Measures to Combat Illegal Immigration) may restrict NPOs’ ability to carry out activities related to asylum and immigration.
-The Act introduced a new offense of “supporting illegal immigration” that criminalizes any “organizational activities” that help asylum seekers submit an asylum claim or obtain a residence permit.
+However, Act VI/2018 Amending Certain Laws Relating to Measures to Combat Illegal Immigration may restrict NPOs’ ability to carry out activities related to asylum and immigration.
+The Act introduced the offense of “supporting illegal immigration” that criminalizes any “organizational activities” that help asylum seekers submit an asylum claim or obtain a residence permit.
 The Act may provide the grounds for criminal charges against members of NPOs involved in border monitoring, preparing or distributing informational materials for asylum seekers, or creating or operating networks with the purpose of aiding asylum seekers.
 The Act also criminalizes the funding of such activities.

 2. PUBLIC BENEFIT ACTIVITIES